synthMoza/mipt_hackathon_travelline/README.md

 # TravelLine chat assistant
+This is a solution for the case presented by TravelLine company.
+The problem is to create a bot which will replace humans and answer users' questions based on the database of knowledge.

+## Idea
+Our idea utilizes RAG algorithm.
+We use pre-trained LLM models to answer the question by consturction the prompt with the related document from the database.
+To find the appropriate document, we have the pre-calculated database of documents embeddings.
+By obtaining user's query embeddings and calculating cosine simularity, we can find the most releant documents.
+We use GigaChat API for generating the answer, and SBert model from hugging face to get embeddings.

+## Requirements
+Before running the project, you must obtain GigaChat credentials.
+You may find the instruction how to do so [here](https://developers.sber.ru/docs/ru/gigachat/individuals-quickstart).

+## How To Run
 To run chat assistant:
 1. Make sure you have `python3.12` and `python3.12-venv`  installed on your machine.
 Other python versions may be supported, but no guarantees.
 2. Clone the repository